 - How MSIs can serve community interests and needs, and meaningfully engage and empower rights-holders.

-This project is being carried out in partnership with The Network to Fight Against Hunger (RELUFA) based in Cameroon, and is funded with a Learn from Innovation Grant from Voice, financed by the Ministry of Foreign Affairs of the Netherlands and managed in consortium by Oxfam Novib and Hivos.
+This project is funded with a Learn from Innovation Grant from Voice, which is financed by the Ministry of Foreign Affairs of the Netherlands and managed in consortium by Oxfam Novib and Hivos.